beeb/awsbck/README.md

 This utility lets you `tar.gz` a folder and upload it to a AWS S3 bucket, once or periodically.
 </p>

+## Disclaimer

+This software is in early alpha.
+It is not intended for production use yet.
+It has not been thouroughly tested yet.

 ## Usage

 ```